Judith Clingan: Career

-In 1969 she founded the Summer Music Schools for Children, known as the Young Music Society prior to 1975.
-In 1983 she founded Gaudeamus Music and Performing Arts (now Music For Canberra) in 1983.
+In 1969 she founded the Summer Music Schools for Children, known as the Young Music Society from 1975.
+In 1983 she founded Gaudeamus Music and Performing Arts (now Music For Canberra).
 She was the director of Gaudeamus for eleven years and during this time she remained a composer, writing choral and music theatre works for the group to perform.
 In 1990 members of Gaudeamus performed her music theatre work Kakadu at the International Society of Music Educators conference in Finland.

 In 1991 she began her involvement in Steiner education and since then has written many short choral and music theatre pieces for Steiner students.

 Clingan founded Voicebox Youth Opera when working in South Australia from 1994–1996, and directed the Canberra branch of Voicebox from 1997 - 2002.
 She composed many music theatre pieces during this time.
 In 1994 she founded Imagine Music Theatre.

 In 1997 she founded the choir Wayfarers Australia and the Canberra vocal group The Variables.

 She has been the recipient of many awards, fellowships and grants, including in 1986 a Membership of the Order of Australia for services to music, Churchill Fellowship, Australia Council Composer Fellowship, ANU Creative Arts Fellowship, artsACT Creative Artists Fellowship, Canberra Times Artist of the Year, Sounds Australian award for her composition Kakadu, funding from the Australia Council, Arts ACT and Arts SA, commissions for original compositions and numerous residencies in Australia.

-Clingan is currently the director of Wayfarers Australia and Imagine Music Theatre.
+Clingan is the director of Wayfarers Australia and the former director of Imagine Music Theatre.